Human papillomavirus (HPV) is the most widespread sexually transmitted infection (STI) in the United States.

 Data from 2010 to 2014 indicates that there are approximately 41,000 HPV-related cancers in the United States each year.
 Of these, almost 24,000 occurred in women and about 17,000 occurred in men.

 The primary cancers caused by HPV are:

 - cervical, vaginal, and vulvar cancer in women

 - throat and anal cancer in men and women

-It’s important that you take notice of any HPV-related symptoms and report them to your doctor.
+If you do notice any HPV-related symptoms, it’s important to report them to your doctor.
 You should see your doctor immediately if you notice any abnormal skin growths or changes in your penile, scrotal, anal, or throat areas.
 These may be early signs of cancerous growths.